ridiculous/drg/README.md

 ### drg:pin:patch_latest

-Updates the patch version for each outdated gem to the highest available version.
-This command should be run after `drg:pin` to ensure your gem versions are normalized.
+Updates the patch version for each outdated gem to the latest version:

  ```bash
  rake drg:pin:patch_latest         #=> updates all gems in the Gemfile